janoelze/scratches.sh/README.md

   <br>
 </p>

-# scratches
+# scratches.sh

 *__get in loser, we're ditching docker!__*

-_Scratches_ is a place for your web experiments.
+`scratches.sh` is a place for your web experiments.
 Think of it as a local version of codepen.io or JSFiddle.
 It manages a simple directory of experiments (called scratches), registers a host in your /etc/hosts file and serves them locally through PHP's builtin server, resulting in a URL like hello-world.sketch:8080.
-In short: Just type `scratch new` in your terminal, give your scratch a name and _scratches_ will provide you with directory where you can tinker just like you would on an Apache server.
+In short: Just type `scratch new` in your terminal, give your scratch a name and `scratches.sh` will provide you with directory where you can tinker just like you would on an Apache server.

 ## Dependencies